farskipper/KaRL42/README.md

 $ npm i -g karl42
 $ KaRL42
 ```
-KaRL42 will then ask you what kind of program you would like to him write, and where to save it.
+KaRL42 will then ask you what kind of program you would like to him write.

 WARNING: KaRL42 obeys orders as he sees fit.